Case Study | Case Hardening for Production Quantities: Bridge Tooling

 800,000 Plastic Components From a Aluminum Mold

 We initially guaranteed the mold to run 250,000 parts since the resin to be used was Polypropylene.
 The customer eventually was able to get 800,000 parts with regular maintenance and grooming.
-This new Aluminum tool saved our customer thousands of dollars, not just in part costs, but thousands of dollars in future mold repairs from the original steel mold.
+This new Aluminum tool saved our customers thousands of dollars, not just in part costs, but thousands of dollars in future mold repairs from the original steel mold.

 Aluminum Tooling cost savings vs P20